QUARTERLY UPDATE

 We’re pleased to invite pastors, elders, theological educators, students, and their wives to join us for the Reformed Colloquium, taking place from 21–23 April 2026 in Budapest, Hungary.
 The theme, “The Beauty of Christ,” reminds us, as Martin Bucer observed, that all we say of Jesus falls infinitely short of His matchless worth.

-INTRODUCING OUR NEW CERTIFICATE IN BIBLICAL STUDIES
+CERTIFICATE IN BIBLICAL STUDIES LAUNCHING IN 2026

 Our Diploma in Biblical Studies continues to grow in strength, offering a suite of courses designed across five key disciplines — biblical, historical, systematic, practical, and apologetic theology.
 Students complete seven of twelve courses, ensuring a balanced foundation in Reformed theology.

+Building on this, we are delighted to announce the forthcoming Certificate in Biblical Studies, currently in development and planned for launch in January 2026.
+The Certificate will share the same high-quality lectures and materials as the Diploma but with a lighter academic load—replacing written essays with multiple-choice assessments to test understanding rather than written expression.
 It’s designed to make theological study more accessible for those seeking structured learning without the demands of extended coursework.
 We warmly welcome enquiries from anyone interested in exploring this new route of study.

 SUPPORT US IN PRAYER